 With all of the options available to agents to communicate with customers and leads, cold calling can seem like an obsolete technique.

-However, contrary to what you might have heard, this outreach method is still a valid way to get in touch with leads in 2022.
-According to industry experts, the mistake most salespeople make when making cold calls is going in cold.
-But when combined with prospecting and research, sales reps can use these types of calls to get in touch with qualified leads who are actually interested in their product or service.
+However, contrary to what you might have heard, this outreach method is still a valid way to get in touch with leads.
+When combined with prospecting and research, sales reps can use cold calls to get in touch with qualified leads who are actually interested in their product or service.

 If you’ve decided this outreach strategy will work for your business, you’ll want to make sure your agents have all the tools they need to be successful.
 That’s where cold calling software comes in.

-Read on to find out what this type of software is, whether it’s even legal, which features you should look for in a system, and some suggestions for systems you should look into in 2022.
+Read on to find out what this type of software is, whether it’s even legal, which features you should look for in a system, and some suggestions for cold calling systems you should look into.

 What Is Cold Calling Software?

-Cold calling software is software that enables your sales team to make cold calls efficiently, manage leads, and measure sales activity relative to call performance.
+Cold calling software is the type of software that enables your sales team to make cold calls efficiently, manage leads, and measure sales activity relative to call performance.

 It’s often one use case of a larger suite of call center technologies used in outbound contact centers.
 However, features designed to make life easy for your sales agents, such as CRM integration and auto dialing capabilities, differentiate it from general communications software for mixed communication models.